Last updated on July 7th, 2020 at 12:18 am

-If you already have a My Service Canada Account, log in using your existing user code and password.
+If you already have a My Service Canada Account, log in using your existing user ID and password.
 Select the “Employment Insurance for the Self-Employed” option on the main page to begin the registration process.

 Your participation in the EI program will last throughout your self-employed career, irrespective of any change in the nature of your self-employment.

 To apply, you have to wait 12 months from the date of your confirmed registration before applying for Employment Insurance special benefits.